 At the beginning of the fiscal year each Officer and Senior Manager prepares "Goals and Objectives" for that year.
 Customer Service initiatives are primary objectives in setting the goals for each individual.
 For example, Ms. Hartley's individual accomplishments for 2007 included but are not limited to; electronic transfer of customer check payments, implementation of in-house 'auto caller' program to customers for courtesy disconnect for non payment and emergencies, upgrading the utility billing report for improved integrity and management reports, on-line customer payments, updating the web site, and planning for the conversion from quarterly to monthly billing.
 Other departments include numerous goals and objectives to improve service including but not limited to; upgrading and replacing services, mains, hydrants, testing meters, laboratory reports, responding to pressure complaints and water quality concerns.
 The performance and compensation of every manager and officer is 'first' contingent on providing responsive, reliable, and excellent service for our customers.
-The final report card is measured by the limited number of customer complaints from Pennichuck customers that require intervention by the customer relations staff at the NHPUC.
-Therefore, although Mr. Eckberg did not find any direct information regarding goals and objectives and performance criteria in the 2008 Pennichuck Proxy.
-Pages 15 -17 of the prefiled testimony of Bonalyn Hartley reflect numerous Goals and Objectives that relate to and benefit customers.
-Therefore, we disagree with Mr. Eckberg's position on this matter and believe that inclusion of these amounts in rates is reasonable
+The final report card is measured by the

-- Q. Do you agree with the position set forth in the direct testimony of Mr. Eckberg in this case regarding billing costs and new hires? - 10 A. No. For a variety of reasons, the Company disagrees with Mr. Eckberg's recommendation 11 to reduce billing costs by \$113,588 and new hires costs by \$75,549 for salaries and \$29,162 12 for benefits. - 13 Q. Please explain.
+- Q. Do you agree with the position set forth in the direct testimony of Mr. Eckberg in this case regarding billing costs and new hires? - No. For a variety of reasons, the Company disagrees with Mr. Eckberg's recommendation to reduce billing costs by \$113,588 and new hires costs by \$75,549 for salaries and \$29,162 for benefits.

+Q. Please explain.

 In March 2003, the NHPUC issued a report titled "Investigation into Water Conservation".
 The finding was that the Commission should encourage water conservation by allowing utilities to recover costs associated with monthly versus quarterly billing.
 By November 2008, the Company had fully converted to monthly billing.
 Notwithstanding conventional ratemaking, the Company has completed the monthly billing initiative and is requesting that its efforts be fully recognized by inclusion of the supporting costs that are known and measurable and incurred in the Company's ongoing operating expenses.
 In a similar fashion, the Company has proposed the annualization of salary and benefits for 2008 hires.
 All but one of the 2008 new employees are customer service staff that were hired to support the ongoing monthly billing and collection efforts.
-The remaining employee was hired on

-February 4, 2008 for a critical position in the Water Treatment plant.

-Upon subsequent review, the Company does agree that there should be consistency with regard to the time frame for cash working capital and thus the full impact of monthly billing on working capital should be recognized.
-The Company concurs with Staff's testimony that 12.33% vs. 17.40% working capital factor should be utilized and the corresponding adjustment be made to reduce working capital.
+The remaining employee was hired on 2 February 4, 2008 for a critical position in the Water Treatment plant.
+3 Upon subsequent review, the Company does agree that there should be consistency with 4 regard to the time frame for cash working capital and thus the full impact of monthly billing on working capital should be recognized.
+The Company concurs with Staff's testimony that 5 adjustment be made to reduce working capital.

+12.33% vs. 17.40% working capital factor should be utilized and the corresponding